-Imagine having part of your history erased.
+Imagine having part of your history erased like birth certificates.
 Growing up without part of your identity.
 Not being able to access answers.
 Then imagine that some of those answers exist, but the government has determined that you don’t have the right to know.

 You don’t have the right to know your own story.